 '''

------

-====

 protect.rules

 Use the following properties to set simple rule configurations.

+-----

 rules:

 Define a list of Protect rules to disable in the agent.

 The rules must be formatted as a comma-delimited list.

 disabled_rules: NEEDS_TO_BE_SET

 ====

 protect.rules.bot-blocker

 Use the following selection to configure if the

 agent blocks bots.
 Set to 'true' to enable blocking.

-====

 bot-blocker:

 Set to 'true' for the agent to block known bots.

 enable: false

 ====

 protect.rules.sql-injection

 Use the following settings to configure the sql-injection rule.

 ====

 sql-injection:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or off.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

+====

 protect.rules.sql-injection-semantic-chaining

 Use the following properties to configure how the

 sql injection semantic analysis chaining rule works.

+-----

+====

 sql-injection-semantic-chaining:

 Set the mode of the rule.
 Value options

 are 'monitor', 'block' or 'off'.

 mode: off

+====

+protect.rules.sql-injection-semantic-dangerous-functions

+Use the following properties to configure how the sql

 '''

 '''

-protect.rules.sql-injection-semantic-dangerous-functions

-Use the following properties to configure how the sql

 injection semantic analysis dangerous functions rule works.

+====

 sql-injection-semantic-dangerous-functions:

 Set the mode of the rule.
 Value options

 are 'monitor', 'block' or 'off'.

 mode: off

------
+====

 protect.rules.sql-injection-semantic-suspicious-unions

 Use the following properties to configure how the sql

 injection semantic analysis suspicious unions rule works.

------

 sql-injection-semantic-suspicious-unions:

 Set the mode of the rule.
 Value options

 are 'monitor', 'block' or 'off'.

 mode: off

-====

 protect.rules.sql-injection-semantic-tautologies

 Use the following properties to configure how the sql

 injection semantic analysis tautologies rule works.

------
+====

 sql-injection-semantic-tautologies:

 Set the mode of the rule.
 Value options

 are 'monitor', 'block' or 'off'.

 mode: off

 ====

 protect.rules.cmd-injection

 Use the following properties to configure

 how the command injection rule works.

 ====

 cmd-injection:

 Set the mode of the rule.
 Value options are

 'monitor', 'block', 'block_at_perimeter', or 'off'.

 Note - If a setting says, "if blocking is enabled",

 the setting can be 'block' or 'block_at_perimeter'.

 mode: off

+Tell the agent to detect when commands come directly

+from input.
+The agent blocks if blocking is enabled.

+detect_phased_commands: true

 '''